CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Remove an Event Notification Channel

-If you retire selected channels from a given notification application, you might want to remove them from NetQ as well.
-You can remove channels if they are not part of an existing notification configuration using the NetQ UI or the NetQ CLI.
+You can remove channels if they are not part of an existing notification configuration.

 {{<tabs "TabID1908" >}}